-The Executive and Leadership teams are accountable for delivering our stragic outcomes and ensuring that we are operationally and financially healthy and sustainable.
+The Executive team is accountable for delivering our strategic outcomes and ensuring that we are operationally and financially healthy and sustainable.

 Reporting directly to the CEO, the Executive team provides high-level advice on key strategic and operational matters, and assists in implementing the decisions of the Board in a timely, coordinated and cooperative manner.